(Updated 12th July 2021)

 Call recordings are retained for a period of 90 days before they are automatically deleted.

-Our lawful basis for processing data for these purposes is legitimate interest
+Our lawful basis for processing data for these purposes is our legitimate interest in improving our call quality standards.

 How we store your information